Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

 \subsection{BB95 periods versus prominent BBHOP flares}

 As seen from Table \ref{table_results}, using BB95 periods as a proxy for temporal associations leads to substantially stronger, albeit fewer, correlations than using prominent BBHOP flares.
 As described in Sect. \ref{sec_data_blz_BB95}, BB95 periods are exclusive to the top 5\% flux densities and can be as short as a few days.
-On the other hand, as described in Sect. \ref{sec_data_blz_BBHOP}, BBHOP flares trace a major outburst, whose peak reaches the 75$^\mathrm{th}$ percentile flux density, from its inception to its termination regardless of the flux density at the start and end.
-BBHOP flares can be as long as hundreds of days.
+On the other hand, as described in Sect. \ref{sec_data_blz_BBHOP}, BBHOP flares trace a major outburst, whose peak reaches the 75th percentile flux density, from its inception to its termination regardless of the flux density at the start and end.
+BBHOP flares can last as long as a few hundred days at a time.

 A stronger association when using BB95 suggests that neutrinos may be preferably emitted during the most extreme optical outbursts rather than more generally between the start and end of major flares.
 Nonetheless, we caution that this result is sensitive to how reliably BB95 periods and BBHOP flares are identified.
 As mentioned in Sects. \ref{sec_data_blz_BB95} and \ref{sec_data_blz_BBHOP}, both of these identifications suffer from caveats, with noise-driven variations affecting the reliability of the BBHOP flares more.